fort-ind/.github/profile/README.md

 ## So what's the site all about, and what does the org have that's different from the existing repo? 🤔

 Fort.ind is a website that I made during the pandemic in 2019.
 It was a little site at the time, and it was used as an unblocked games site.
-Over the years, it grew to something that I never knew would be so amazing :D This organization also comes with some extra goodies like the code for the Fort desktop app and Nunobox.
-This will also (soon!) have Fort.mac source code
+Over the years, it grew to something that I never knew would be so amazing :D This organization also comes with some extra goodies like the code for the Fort desktop app (BM's version).